How to implement remote, digital Speech Teletherapy / Telepractice

 > Articulation Quick Play Games – use the black and white pages!

 I hope this helps answer some questions about offering remote, digital Speech Therapy.
-Remember if you are using an iPad, just open the PDFs with iBooks.
+Remember if you are using an iPad, just open the PDFs with iBooks or Adobe Acrobat.
 Click the action icon (the square with the up arrow).
 Scroll through the apps to the end and select “more” then select iBooks.
 You can also use Notability and several other apps.